 Of course, when you are buying or even renting a vehicle, numerous factors play into your final decision.
 These factors include safety, price, size, utility and additional luxury features (such as heated seats and sunroofs).
 Once you start homing in on the exact price range you’ll be shopping in, you can then look to prioritize how fuel-efficient the car is.

-Though nearly every vehicle manufacturer is moving toward creating more fuel-efficient cars, brands such as Toyota, are leading the charge, with Consumer Reports tagging four Toyota models to be included in their top ten most fuel-efficient cars in 2018.
+Though nearly every vehicle manufacturer is moving toward creating more fuel-efficient cars, brands such as Toyota, are leading the charge, with Consumer Reports tagging five Toyota models to be included in their top ten most fuel-efficient cars in 2019.

 When it comes to fuel-efficient cars, there isn’t a lot to choose from in the economy price range.
 Often, the model only becomes superbly fuel-efficient when you upgrade the system to a hybrid version of the car.
 Nonetheless, the Chevrolet Spark, Hyundai Sonata and Chevrolet Cruze offer a lot of bang for your buck.